brown-dash/Dash-Documentation/markdown/properties/sharingPermissions.md

 </details>

 ## Description
-Displays the current owner of a document and who has permission to view the current document.
-Permission levels can vary depending on what the owner of the document decides.
+Sharing & Permissions displays the current owner of a document and who has permission to view the current document.
+Permission levels depend on the authorization of the Admin.
 These choices include:

 | Permission Options | Description |